dosisod/refurb/docs/checks.md

 # and

-if x is None and y is None
+if x is None and y is None:
     pass
 ```